ArcadeTV/mw3de/README.md

 #### Notes for Windows Users

-On Windows/x64 just execute the `build.bat` file that is provided within the repository after setting up your directory with repo, tools and rom.
+On Windows/x64 just type `build.bat` if you are using the *regular CMD/CommandPrompt*<br>or type `./build.bat` if you're using *PowerShell* after setting up your directory with repo, tools and rom.

 You may want to install `tools\win\vcredist_x86.exe` as a dependency for some commandline tools if you run into an error.